gourmandos/Voron/README.md

 # WIP

-This is a collection of mods and info that I used for
+This is a collection of mods and info used for planning/completing my built.
 Most aren't necessary AT ALL !

 ## Things to print

 [STL-3MF collection](/stl-3mf)

 [Belt tension meter](https://github.com/VoronDesign/VoronUsers/tree/master/printer_mods/Kruppes/Tension_Meter)